alienpioneer/GY219_currentSensor/README.md

 # I2C Address
-The device I2C address is 0x80, but the arduino wire library shifts the address to the left by one bit to add the read/write bit at the LSB.
+The device I2C address is 0x80, but the Arduino wire library shifts the address to the left by one bit to add the read/write bit at the LSB.
 So, if using the Arduino Wire library the address must be 0x40, since 0x40 << 1 = 0x80.

 # Current Calculation